InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

       <td>Name</td>
       <td><code>euconsent-v2</code></td>
       <td>
-        To avoid conflicts with TC String cookie storage, beginning with version 2.0 of the TCF the global and service-specific cookie name shall include the TC string version as a hyphenated postfix, for example <code>euconsent-v2</code>.
+        To avoid conflicts with TC string cookie storage, beginning with version 2.0 of the TCF the global and service-specific cookie name shall include the TC string version as a hyphenated postfix, for example <code>euconsent-v2</code>.